jvillste/keepa/README.md

 * Secrets are stored in devices that are located in separate places
 * Place can be compromised in various ways:
   * it can be destroyed by fire or flood
-  * the dvices memory can get corrupted or degrade to an unreadable state
+  * the devices memory can get corrupted or degrade to an unreadable state
   * It can be stolen or copied by malicious people